citp/privacy-policy-historical/m/ms/msf/msf.org.md

   * You can withdraw your consent to us processing your data at any time (where such processing is based on consent eg to send you electronic direct marketing).
   * If you believe our records are inaccurate you have the right to ask for those records concerning you to be updated.
 To update your records please get in touch with us using the details above.
   * In accordance with the provisions of the General Data Protection Regulation, you have a right to erasure (“to be forgotten” i.e. to have your personal data deleted from our database), or transferred to another organisation (“data portability”).
-  * If you have any concerns about the way your data is being used or if you’d like to make a complaint please contact us using the details above.
-You're also entitled to make a complaint to the Préposé cantonal à la Protection des Données et à la Transparence (PPDT), Quai Ernest-Ansermet 18bis, 1205 Genève, Switzerland (tel. +41 (0)058 462 43 95).
+  * If you have any concerns about the way your data is being used or if you’d like to make a complaint, please contact us using the details above.
+  * You are entitled to file a complaint about how MSF treats your data.
+To do so, you may directly contact: Préposé Fédéral à la Protection des Données et à la Transparence (PFPDT), Feldeggweg 1, CH-3003 Berne (tel.: +41 (0)58 462 43 95).